 Internal process for appointing and allocating SAs

-Individuals wishing to act as SAs should complete an application form and send to the SEAC Secretary, who will scrutinize it against the person specification requirements and make a recommendation to the Externality Lead.
-The Externality Lead will either confirm or otherwise and the individual will be notified accordingly.
+Individuals wishing to act as SAs should complete an application form linked below and send to the Coordinator for Quality.
+Applications will be reviewed by the RCOG Externality Lead, who will either confirm or otherwise and the individual will be notified accordingly.

 The RCOG will maintain the register of approved SAs.
 Resources for SAs will be developed and maintained on the RCOG website.